cert-manager/website/content/en/docs/tutorials/backup.md

 recovery, cluster migration etc.

-Note that we have not done any extensive testing, only a few common scenarios- it is recommended that to test the backup and restore strategy before relying on it as there are likely to be some other edge cases.
+Note that we have not done any extensive testing, only a few common scenarios- it is recommended to test the backup and restore strategy before putting it in place as there are likely to be some other edge cases.
 We would like to ensure that users can reliably backup and restore `cert-manager` resources using common tools- if you encounter any errors, please do open a GitHub issue or PR an update to this document.